 Europe faces more curfews, restrictions as virus cases swell

-ROME (AP) — Italy’s three largest cities and dozens of regions of France face curfews as authorities try to slow the spread of the coronavirus in Europe, where most countries are now imposing or mulling new restrictions on activity in response to rapidly rising caseloads.

-A midnight-to-5 a.m. curfew in Italy’s Lazio region, which includes Rome, begins on Friday and lasts for 30 days, under an order signed Thursday by regional governor Nicola Zingaretti.
-He was seriously sickened with COVID-19 when Italy became the first European country overwhelmed by an outbreak early in the pandemic.
+A midnight-to-5 a.m. curfew in Italy’s Lazio region, which includes Rome, begins on Friday and lasts for 30 days, under orders from regional governor Nicola Zingaretti.
+He was seriously sickened with COVID-19 when Italy became the first European country to be overwhelmed by an outbreak early in the pandemic.

 Disco operators staged a protest in Rome on Thursday to highlight the economic woes the late night curfews will deal them.